required-field/squinewave/README.md

 #### Hardsync
 When a trigger is received, frequency is raised very quickly until next cycle.
 This creates a short sine pulse (0-20 samples), depending on current waveform phase.

 Optionally emit a hardsync trigger each cycle.
-This can be chained to next Squinewave, for hardsync bursts.
+(Tip: Chain sync output to next Squinewave, for hardsync bursts, since sync output is emitted after its own sync sweep).

 #### Bandlimited - not by filtering
-This is ensured by init config parameter *MinSweep*, a minimal sample length of rise/fall shapes.
+This is ensured by init config parameter *MinSweep*, a minimal sample count of rise/fall shapes.
-Recommended range 5-15.
+Recommended range 5-15 samps (randomized per unit).
 Legal range 4 - 100.

 Eg, a squarewave or the front of a saw starts with a very short cosine sweep, 5-10 samples.
 * On higher frequency the MinSweep is held, so all waveforms "degrade" to sinewave.
   Hence no aliasing on higher freq square or pulse waveform.

+The cost of generating a sample is 1 cos() call and some if-then switching.
+But generally you can skip one low-pass filter in your synth patch, since reducing *clip* dampens the spectrum.

 #### Guarantee